Bistable Compliant Four-Bar Mechanisms with a Single Torsional Spring

 Significant reduction in cost and time of bistable mechanism design can be achieved by understanding their bistable behavior.
 This paper presents bistable compliant mechanisms whose pseudo-rigid-body models (PRBM) are four-bar mechanisms with a torsional spring.
 Stable and unstable equilibrium positions are calculated for such four-bar mechanisms, defining their bistable behavior for all possible permutations of torsional spring locations.
 Finite Element Analysis (FEA) and simulation is used to illustrate the bistable behavior of a compliant mechanism with a straight compliant member, using stored energy plots.
 These results, along with the four-bar and the compliant mechanism information, can then be used to design a bistable compliant mechanism to meet specified requirements.

-A. Mavanthoor and A. Midha, "Bistable Compliant Four-Bar Mechanisms with a Single Torsional Spring," 30th Annual Mechanisms and Robotics Conference, American Society of Mechanical Engineers (ASME), Jan 2006.
+A. Mavanthoor and A. Midha, "Bistable Compliant Four-Bar Mechanisms with a Single Torsional Spring," Proceedings of the 30th Annual Mechanisms and Robotics Conference (2006, Philadelphia, PA), American Society of Mechanical Engineers (ASME), Sep 2006.

 Mechanical and Aerospace Engineering